The Pirates’ 10 Greatest Hitters

 The hard-working Bonds put it all together in 1990, winning his first of two MVPs for the Pirates (and first of seven he would win throughout his illustrious yet controversial career), hitting .301 with 33 homers, 114 RBIs, 93 walks and 52 steals.
 In his next—and last—two years with the Bucs, Bonds maintained that level of excellence and at times exceeded it, showing hints that he was morphing into something quite special in baseball.
 But as outstanding as he was during the regular season in helping the Pirates to three straight NL East titles, he was just as awful in three straight NLCS losses that followed—hitting .191 with a single home run and just three RBIs in 20 games.
 The lasting impression of Bonds in a Pirates uniform was his failure to throw out Atlanta’s lead-footed Sid Bream at home on the play that ended the seventh game of the 1992 NLCS in the Braves’ favor; it was Bonds’ last action as a Pirate.

-A free agent after 1992 and insistent on having Pittsburgh fade in his rear-view mirror, Bonds was plucked away with a lucrative deal from the San Francisco Giants, whom he would remain with for his final 15 seasons, reaching one home run milestone after another under suspicion of steroid use.
+A free agent after 1992 and intent on putting Pittsburgh in his rear-view mirror, Bonds was plucked away with a lucrative deal from the San Francisco Giants, whom he would remain with for his final 15 seasons, reaching one home run milestone after another under suspicion of steroid use.
 In his absence, the Pirates immediately embarked on a record-setting run of a different kind: Twenty years without a winning record.

 McCutchen proved his newfound value by becoming a top-three finalist for the NL MVP over the next three seasons, winning the award in 2013 after leading the Bucs to their first winning campaign (and playoff appearance) in 21 years.
-He has yet to knock in a run in eight postseason games, but it doesn’t belie the fact that he’s hit .321 at the same time.
+He didn’t knock in a run in eight postseason games for the Bucs, despite a .321 average.

-A five-time All-Star, the congenial McCutchen is highly respected throughout baseball circles and was the recipient of the 2015 Roberto Clemente Award, given to the major leaguer who best exemplifies sportsmanship and community awareness.
+A five-time All-Star, the congenial and highly respected McCutchen was the recipient of the 2015 Roberto Clemente Award, given to the major leaguer who best exemplifies sportsmanship and community awareness.

 Roberto Clemente (1955-72)